ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/continuous_integration.md

 You can achieve this easily through the use of [version control](version_control.md), such as Git.

 You should commit every time you make a working change.
-Fixed a typo?
-Commit.
-Fixed a bug?
-Commit.
-Added a function?
-Commit.
-Added a test?
-Commit.

 As a very rough guide, you should expect to commit a few times each hour and push your changes to your shared software repository at least once a day.
 If the task is unfinished at the end of the day, you should consider if the task has been sufficiently broken down.